Blasteroids/ESP32-Artnet2DMX/README.md

 Note: These mods are applied in channel order starting from channel 1.
 So if you mod channel 1 and then copy channel 1 to channel 10, then channel 10 will also have the channel 1 mod applied.

+### Updated 12th July 2024 (Pt.1)
+ - Changed default timeout to 3000 ms for Artnet data.
+ - Added button to disable DMX output, which is useful when setting up.
+ - Added 'Channel Mods'.
+This allows channel values to be changed in real-time.

+### Updated 12th July 2024 (Pt.2)
+ - Fixed channel mods, they now apply in channel order starting from 1.

 # Art-Net

 Art-Net(tm) is a trademark of Artistic Licence Holdings Ltd. The Art-Net protocol and associated documentation is copyright Artistic Licence Holdings Ltd.